 - There are 12 state programs currently enrolled.

 - Over $1.6M in funding under this expansion supplement track.

 Specific questions on this program can be directed to the appropriate Office of Partnerships' contact within the Division of Partnership Investments and Agreements.
 Please visit the Office of Partnerships Contacts webpage to obtain a downloaded version of the staffing roster.

 You can also find contact information and more on the funding opportunity announcement.

 Note: Since the posting of the FOA announcement, the criteria have changed prior to the distribution of the program track awards.
-The funding maximum allotment is up to $150,000 for each grantee and the information technology funding requirements were limited to data sharing capabilities.
+The funding maximum allotment is up to $150,000 for each grantee and the main objectives for this expansion track have been limited to only IT-data exchange capabilities, information sharing coordination and training auditors or new staff to perform full scope PC inspections.
 These new changes are not stated in the FOA link above.